 Take a look at eight known cannabinoid acids and varins in the image below to see what corresponding cannabinoids they are converted to:

 Raw cannabis is naturally dense with cannabinoid acids THCA and CBDA.
 In fact, up to 90% of the potential THC stored in raw cannabis begins in the form of THCA.
 The other cannabinoid acids are present but just in substantially smaller amounts.
 While cannabinoid acids don’t produce any known intoxicating effects, they do have antimicrobial and insecticide properties.
 This helps protect the cannabis plant as it grows and produces cannabinoids in its trichomes.

 Benefits of THCA

-Where to Get THCA and How to Use it
+Where to Get THCA and How to Use It

-All cannabis flower has THCA in it.
+All cannabis flower and plant materials actually have THCA in them, making it very easy to find.
 Fresh cannabis and high-THC strains will have the most especially.
 If you purchase raw flower that has been tested in a lab, you’ll notice that the label will properly indicate the percentage of THC or THCA.
 As THCA is the unconverted form of THC, these percentages essentially mean the same thing.
 THCA can be found in products such as balms, oils, tinctures, and transdermal patches.

-There is still so much to learn about cannabis and all of its components that make it valuable.
+Despite all of this exciting research, there is still so much to learn about cannabis and all of its components that make it valuable.
 We are excited to see what research has in store for us and for the world to become aware of the benefits of all cannabinoids.
 Until then, be prudent by consulting a medical professional to see if cannabis is right for you!